cherkasovaa/pokedex-pokemon-search/README.md

-# Pokemon Search App
+# Pokédex | Pokémon Search App

 ## Project description

-Pokemon Search App is a web application for finding Pokémon, built with React using class components.
+Pokédex is a web application for finding Pokémon, built with React using class components.
 The application allows users to search for Pokémon by name and view their basic information and stats.
 This project demonstrates working with the component lifecycle, error handling, API interaction, and state management without external state management libraries.

 ### Key features:

 - Search Pokemon by name
 - Display list of all Pokemon when search is empty
 - Save search query in localStorage